tesu/battlecode/README.md

 6. not have all units facerush enemies (besides lumberjacks, and especially scouts)
 7. better pathing in general (especially for soldiers)
 8. actual archon ai for fleeing / moving to open areas for gardeners
-9. improved gardener heuristics for what to build when